-The remainder of the paper is organized as follows.
-Section 2 contains some preliminary mathematical definitions and a brief description of I/O automata, which serve as the formal foundation for our work.
+1.3.
+ORGANIZATION OF THIS PAPER.
+The remainder of the paper is organized as follows: Section 2 contains some preliminary mathematical definitions and a brief description of I/O automata, which serve as the formal foundation for our work.
 This section may be skipped on first or cursory reading, and is included in order to make the technical presentation of this paper entirely self-contained.
-Section

-3 contains a definition of basic systems, a general class of transaction-processing systems to which our results apply.
+Section 3 contains a definition of basic systems, a general class of transaction-processing systems to which our results apply.
 These are nested transaction systems in which orphans may occur, and for which the problem of managing orphans can be precisely and intuitively stated.
-A basic system models the components of a nested transaction system as I/O automata.
-Each user program is modeled as a transaction automaton, and the rest of the system (which may include a division into objects, and may include concurrency control and recovery algorithms) is modeled as a single basic database automaton.
-A basic system is said to manage orphans correctly if it ensures a property called "serial correctness" for all transactions, orphans and non-orphans.
+A basic system models the components of a nested transaction automaton, and the rest of the system (which may include a division into objects, and may include concurrency control and recovery algorithms) is modeled as a single basic database automaton.
+A basic system is said to mange orphans correctly if it ensures a property called serial correctness for all transactions, orphans, and nonorphans.